MishkaZi/TinDog/README.md

-# TinDog
+# tinDog-website
-Tinder for dog.
+using Html, Css and Bootstrap4.
+Tindog website for dogs.
 Responsive website for PC, tablets and mobile phones.
-HTML, CSS, Bootstrap 4.

-this is a small change
+this is a small change.